Life insurance for people with HIV: What you need to know

 Group life insurance

-If you're too young to qualify for a final expense policy and need coverage now, check if your employer offers group life insurance.
+If you’re too young to qualify for a final expense policy and need coverage now, see if your employer offers group life insurance.
 You can typically get group life insurance regardless of health status, and your employer may even cover some or all of your premiums.

-Most group life insurance plans have a limit — usually around $50,000 or two times your salary — and you can rarely take your plan with you if you lose or change your job.
+Most group life insurance plans have a coverage amount limit — usually around $50,000 or two times your salary — and you can rarely take your plan with you if you lose or change your job.
 Regardless, group life is an affordable option while you wait to qualify for a more robust policy or a final expense plan.

 While guaranteed issue and group life insurance may not offer as much life insurance as you need, having some coverage is better than none.
 As insurers continue to adjust their underwriting guidelines, you may qualify for a traditional policy in time.